-From his early days as a used-car salesman, Cardone has amassed a combined social media following that stretches into the millions, built multiple successful online companies, consulted with Fortune 500 companies, and transacted almost $1 billion worth of real estate.
+From his early days as a used-car salesman, Cardone has amassed a combined social media following that stretches into the millions, built multiple successful online companies, consulted with Fortune 500 companies, and transacted over $1.4 billion worth of real estate.

 But making Grant Cardone net worth estimates isn’t as simple as summing up the value of his real estate because he claims to have over one hundred income sources.
 And his private companies are not required to disclose financial statements so it’s hard to evaluate their true value.